Direct dark matter searches with the full data set of XMASS-I: Annual modulation WIMP search

 Since event selection efficiency depends on the PE yield, we estimated and applied a correction to compensate for observed PE yield changes particularly during the first one and a half years of data taking.
 This correction and related systematic errors, called relative efficiency and derived from MC simulation, were evaluated and used as described in \cite{XMASS_Modulation, XMASS_Modulation2018}.
 To reflect the energy dependence of this relative efficiency for both signal and background events, the energy range from 0.5$-$20 keV$_{\rm ee}$ was divided into four energy bins: 0.5--1~keV$_{\rm ee}$, 1--2~keV$_{\rm ee}$, 2--6~keV$_{\rm ee}$, and 6--20~keV$_{\rm ee}$, and the correction were evaluated separately for each energy bin.
 The resulting mean relative efficiency and its correlated error is shown as a function of time from January 2014 onward in Fig.~\ref{fig:sys}.
 We normalized this relative efficiency and its uncertainty at an absorption length of 8 m for this analysis.
 The mean relative efficiency in the 1--20~keV$_{\rm ee}$ energy range varied from $-$5\% to +10\% for the background events and from about $-$5\% to +4\% for the signal events over the relevant absorption length range.
 Difference between signal and background came from difference of generated position.The majority of background occurred near the detector wall.
 The correlated error of this efficiency is the largest systematic uncertainty in the analysis.

 Subsequently, another correction and its related uncertainty we evaluated to account for change in the number of dead PMTs over time.
 The majority of background events occurred in front of the PMT window or near the detector wall.
 Since, for such events, a large portion of the emitted scintillation light photons were not registered if the respective PMT was dead, event evaluation by the likelihood function were severely affected.
 The likelihood function is based on sphericity, aplanarity and the fraction of largest PE.
 As shown in Fig.~\ref{fig:dead-pmt}, the change of the number of dead PMTs was small during the first half of data taking, but increased from 9 PMTs to 18 in the latter half, making this a significant correction.
 The change of selection efficiency with the increase of dead PMTs was estimated using the data taken in the 500 days from May 2015 to September 2016, a time during which the light yield was stable and the number of dead PMTs did not change, as shown in Fig.~\ref{fig:stability} and \ref{fig:dead-pmt}.
 Deliberately ignoring the signals on selected good PMTs in the analysis, we simulated the dead PMT effect using events from this period and thus estimated the correction factor to the selection efficiency for each of the subsequently realized dead PMT situations.
 The resulting energy dependent correction factors for three subsequently increased numbers of dead PMTs are shown in Fig.~\ref{fig:deadeff}.
+The errors in the figure are the statistical errors from the data used in the estimation.
+Though the method is same as for the FV analysis in Sec.~\ref{sec:deadPMT} to use masking for the effect estimation, the correction in the FV analysis corrects for the difference of the dead tube effect between the observed data and the MC data, while the correction here is correcting for the dead tube effect in the observed data.

 During the low-threshold data analysis the uncertainty from the flasher cut against weak light emission, explained in Sec.~\ref{Sec:additional}, affected the three-hit event selection by at most 0.4\%.